Mespilia

 Mespilia globulus, the globular sea urchin, sphere sea urchin, or tuxedo urchin (trade name), is a sea urchin occurring in tropical shallow reef habitats.
 The specific name refers to a small ball or spherule, describing its overall shape/morphology.
+It is the only species in the genus Mespilia.

 Description

 The species can have a diameter of up to 5 cm.
 It can be recognized by its radial symmetry and relatively small spines (reaching lengths of up to 2 cm), usually brown, red or dark in color.
 The body features ten vertical zones that are not covered in spines which are distinct due to their vibrant shades of blue/green and can be described as having a velvety texture.

 Distribution and habitat

 They mainly inhabit shallow water reefs, coral rubble, and seagrass bed environments, generally at depths of 0–200 meters.
 They occur in shallow, tropical waters in the Indo-Pacific and Indian Ocean as well as the south west coast of the western Pacific and Japan.
-However, they are not constrained to this area, and can be found in most tropical environments near the equator, especially coral reef and seagrass bed environments.
 During the breeding season, Mespilia globulus can be found abundantly near the coast, but are not as common there other times of the year as they migrate slightly off the coast when not breeding.